-Opening its own gallery, Power of Art House expands its activities and lets art play an even more prominent role.
-Art and activism will blend at the gallery.
+Opening its own Art Space, Power of Art House expands its activities and lets art play an even more prominent role.
+Art and Social Engagement will blend here.
 The well-designed exposition space at the Entrepotdok in Amsterdam has a beautiful height and is located in a former, historic warehouse complex, at walking distance from the Hortus and Artis.
-The Art Space for Creactivism will present surprising and sometimes uncomfortable expositions with intriguing work form (inter)national, socially engaged artists about social and political themes.
+The Art Space will present surprising and sometimes uncomfortable expositions with intriguing work form (inter)national, socially engaged artists about social and political themes.

 Interview with Saskia Stolz on New Business Radio (in Dutch):

 Opening hours Art Space: